learn-co-curriculum/hs-bcrypt-set-up/README.md

 That's it for the M in our MVC - now onto the V.

-**Step 4** - Add password input fields to the user Sign Up and Sign In forms.
+**Step 4** - Add password input fields to the user Sign Up and Sign In forms in your views.

 Finally, onto the C.